qcubed/qcubed/README.md

 - QTabs
 - QAccordion

-A full list and examples are available online at <http://examples.qcu.be/>
+The easiest way to learn QCubed is to see the examples tutorial at <http://examples.qcu.be/>

 ### Plugins